-Good. vif0/3 has the IP, so this vif connects to the tap interface of our jump VM.
-In contrail vRouter, for each vif there is also a "hidden" meta_data_ip of "169.254.0.N", wherre N is the same number as the number in the interface vif0/N. Therefore in this case our meta_data_ip is "169.254.0.3".
+Good, vif0/3 has the IP, so this vif connects to the tap interface of our jump VM.
+In Contrail vRouter, for each vif there is also a hidden meta_data_ip of 169.254.0.N, where N is the same number as the number in the interface vif0/N. Therefore in this case, the meta_data_ip is 169.254.0.3.
 Let’s try to start a ssh session into it:

 [root@a7s5-kiran ~]# ssh 169.254.0.3 Password: Last login: Wed Sep 23 11:13:58 2020 [root@stack2-jump ~]#

 It works.
-The benefit of this approach is that, not only the interaction with the VM is much faster, but also it supports file copies with scp tool.
-Remember in many cases the VM does not has any Internet connection, so in case you need to copy files into (or out of) the VM, the meta_data_ip method will be especially useful.
+The benefit of this approach is that, not only the interaction with the VM is much faster, but it also supports file copies with the scp tool.
+Remember, in many cases the VM does not have any internet connection, so in case you need to copy files into (or out of) the VM, the meta_data_ip method will be especially useful.

-run rapid automation: runrapid.py
+Run Rapid Automation: runrapid.py

-With the stack created and all VMs up and running, we now can introduce how to run test with rapid.
-Remember rapid is installed in the "jump" VM, so we’ll need to execute the script from there.
+With the stack created and all VMs up and running, we can now talk about how to run the test with rapid.
+Remember rapid is installed in the jump VM, so we’ll need to execute the script from there.

-On Jump VM, go to /root/prox/helper-scripts/rapid/ folder, where you can locate a python script named "runrapid.py".
-To run test you can just run it without any other parameters:
+On the jump VM, go to /root/prox/helper-scripts/rapid/ folder, where you can locate a python script named runrapid.py.
+To run the test you can just run it without any other parameters: